Einstein Maxwell Scalar Black Hole: Thermodynamic Properties with Logarithmic Barrow Entropy: Thermodynamic Quantities

 The Gibbs free energy $(F)$ plays a key role in thermodynamics.
 It helps us to study phase changes in BH systems \cite{kubizvnak2012p, gibbs1878equilibrium, tuck2019gibbs, middelburgthermodynamics}.
 We can write it as $F = M - T_HS_B$.
 It shows which phase might be more likely.
-So, we can express $F$ using the basic thermodynamic factors like this:
+So, we can express $F$ using the basic thermodynamic factors as

-In figures 3a, we have plotted free energy vs $r_h$ for $\lambda=-3.5$.
-Different curves are obtained for $q=0.1, ~0.3,~\dots, 1.1$ Three extrema are followed to form.
-These indicates vanishing $\frac{dF}{dr_h}$.
-These may be significant to point phase transitions.

-At a given temperature, $T_H$ in the intermediate range there are multiple $r_h$ that satisfies $T_H(r_h)=T_H$.
-Each gives a different free energy $F$.The one with the lowest $F$ is thermodynamically favoured.
-The crossing point of the branches where $F_{small}=F_{large}$ defines a first order phase transition between small and large black holes.
-Here, latent heat is nonzero or entropy jumps or heat capacity changes its sign.
-This exactly resembles with water boiling into steam at a fixed pressure and temperature $-$ coexistence of two stable phases.
-The black holes thermodynamics volume is given by